Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Verification

 In addition, the dataset itself also needs to be constantly validated to ensure data errors do not creep into the pipeline and do not affect the overall quality.
-Breck et al. \cite{47967} argue that one of the most common scenarios when issues in data can go unnoticed is the setup where data generation is decoupled from the ML pipeline.
-There could be multiple reasons for such issues to appear, including bugs in code, feedback loops, changes in data dependencies.
-Data errors can propagate and manifest themselves at different stages of the pipeline, therefore it is imperative to catch them early by including data validation routines into the ML pipeline.
+Data issues that go unnoticed can cause problems down the line that are difficult to troubleshoot.
+Breck et al. \cite{47967} argue that such issues are common in the setup where data generation is decoupled from the ML pipeline.
+Data issues can originate from bugs in code, feedback loops, changes in data dependencies.
+They can propagate and manifest themselves at different stages of the pipeline, therefore it is imperative to catch them early by including data validation routines in the ML pipeline.